ONSdigital/nsdc/README.md

 * `npm install`
 * `npm start`

+To run in prod `npm run start:prod` then navigate to localhost:8080

 Navigate to a browser and the application will be served on `localhost:3000`

 To run the prod build and create the bundle you will need to run `npm run build:prod`